carldurand/Use-the-parseInt-Function/README.md

-Use the .length property to count the number of characters in the lastName variable and assign it to lastNameLength.
+Use parseInt() in the convertToInteger function so it converts the input string str into an integer, and returns it.